Representation-Driven Reinforcement Learning: Related Work

 As an alternative, Neural linear bandits \cite{riquelme2018deep, neural_linear_ucb, nabati2021online} simultaneously train a neural network policy, while interacting with the environment, using a chosen linear bandit method and are closely related to the neural-bandits literature \cite{neuralucb, kassraie2022neural}.
 In contrast to this line of work, our work maps entire policy functions into linear space, where linear bandit approaches can take effect.
 This induces an exploration strategy in policy space, as opposed to locally, in action space.

 \textbf{Representation Learning.} Learning a compact and useful representation of states \citep{laskin2020curl,schwartz2019language,tennenholtzuncertainty}, actions \citep{tennenholtz2019natural,chandak2019learning}, rewards \citep{barreto2017successor,nair2018visual,toro2019learning}, and policies \citep{hausman2018learning,eysenbach2018diversity}, has been at the core of a vast array of research.
-Such representations can be used to improve the performance of agents by utilizing the structure of an environment more efficiently.
-In this work, we viewed the representation problem as an alternative to solving the exploration problem in RL.
-While this problem is not necessarily easier, it shifts the challenge to a different area, where new methods can be established.
+Such representations can be used to improve agents' performance by utilizing the structure of an environment more efficiently.
+Policy representation has been the focus of recent studies, including the work by \citet{tang2022inputting}, which, similar to our approach, utilizes policy representation to learn a generalized value function.
+They demonstrate that the generalized value function can generalize across policies and improve value estimation for actor-critic algorithms, given certain conditions.
+In another study, \citet{li2022erl} enhance the stability and efficiency of Evolutionary Reinforcement Learning (ERL) \cite{khadka2018evolution} by adopting a linear policy representation with a shared state representation between the evolution and RL components.
+In our research, we view the representation problem as an alternative solution to the exploration-exploitation problem in RL.
+Although this shift does not necessarily simplify the problem, it transfers the challenge to a different domain, offering opportunities for the development of new methods.